 Austrian viticulture has its own particular name for a vineyard site: »Ried« – as in Ried Heiligenstein, for example.
 German winegrowers do not use it, they use the word »Lage«.

-Our member estates are cultivating the historical vineyards in the valley landscape of the northwestern Danube region, these are the appellations Kamptal, Kremstal, Traisental and Wagram, as well as along the eastern part of the Danube in the wine-growing regions of Vienna (Wien) and Carnuntum.
+Our member estates are cultivating the historical vineyards in the valley landscape of the northeastern Danube region, these are the appellations Kamptal, Kremstal, Traisental and Wagram, as well as along the eastern part of the Danube in the wine-growing regions of Vienna (Wien) and Carnuntum.
 Each appellation reflects its own special & distinctive nature in the wines.